vekon/mViewer/README.md

 Once started, the application can be accessed at http://localhost:port.
 Default port is 8080 which can be updated in mViewer.properties file.

+### Working on UI

+> Do $mvn -Pserver to run server standalone.

+> Go to mviewer-ui and do npm install and npm start to run ui on web-pack dev server.

+> Launch at http:localhost:3000

 ### Running Unit Tests

 Use the following command to run the unit tests. surefire-reports will be generated in target folder.